marioHackathon/SmartDDoSFilter/README.md

 - libev as events library for the web service
 - libjson: JSON parser for the API

-* wrk:
+### wrk:

 Tool to execute stress tests of HTTP backend applications

-* Modsecurity:
+### Modsecurity:

-Lua scripting integration with the nftlb API daemon.
+In Modsecurity, it is usedLua scripting for the integration with the nftlb API daemon.

 ## First Milestone: